mikadosoftware/workstation/README.rst

 I use X-Forwarding to run the same visual tools, configured the same way, on any box I am working on, and *anything* that changes I keep in source control (here in this repo) and my secrets are all stored on a USB key that I carry with me and plugin to the host - so my GitHub ssh key is on a USB stick, that when I plug it in, .

+Documentation can be found at https://workstation.readthedocs.io/en/latest/

 Using X Windows
 ===============